-c) The Development of Competitive Local Business and Industry d) Environmental Protection
+c) The Development of Competitive Local Business and Industry d) The Development of Indigenous Business within our LGA

 Council encourages the development of competitive local businesses within its local government area.

 In accordance with Section 104(3)(c) of the Local Government Act 2009, Council wishes to pursue the principle of development of competitive local business and industry as part of the process of making its purchasing decisions.